vmware/versatile-data-kit/specs/VEP-Milestone25-vector-database-ingestion/README.md

 ## Summary

 With the rise in popularity of LLMs and RAG we see VDK as a core component to getting the data where we need it to be.
+VDK's strengths are ETL tasks.
+We see that its very well suited to populating the databases needed for RAG.

 ## Glossary

 LLM: Large language model.
 The most ubiquitous example of this is chatgpt.
 It is a specialized type of artificial intelligence (AI) that has been trained on vast amounts of text to understand existing content and generate original content.
 RAG: Retrival augmented generation.
 Additional information is passed to the LLM through the prompt.
 This additional information can help it generate better and more context aware responses.
 Vector database: A database which supports storing vectors(arrays of numbers) and doing similarity searches between vectors(cosine distance, dot product etc...).
 PGVector: A postgres extension which enables similarity searches in postgres and a vector datatype.

 ## Motivation